 5:38 pm: I get the first feeling that cannot physically go on.
 I have one more handful of baby carrots.
 I go on.

-6 pm: I drink the Kinetic Lemonade, something I fondly called the blue drank, but its blue color come from the phycocyanin, which is an anti-inflammatory algae powerhouse.
+6 pm: I drink the Kinetic Lemonade, something I fondly called the blue drank, but its blue color comes from the phycocyanin, which is an anti-inflammatory algae powerhouse.
 Delicious and colorful?
 Yes, please.

 7:15 pm: I worked out.
 I spent the first 15 minutes repeating, “this is a mistake,” in my head.
 I found myself in the zone for the final 30 minutes.